arielnetworks/cl-pattern/README.markdown

       ('x 1))
     ;;=> 1

+Second case, if the `car` of the cons is `&optional`, the pattern is called a optional variable pattern, which can be matched with any value as same as usual variable patterns, but it can be not matched.
+If not matched, we say the pattern is unbound, meaning some undefined value will bound to the pattern.
+See "Match Parameters" for details.
+Here is an example:

+    (match '(1)
+      ((1 &optional x) x))
+    ;;=> NIL

+    (match '(1 2)
+      ((1 &optional x) x))
+    ;;=> 2

-In another case, the pattern is called a structure pattern, which can be matched if a `car` of the pattern and a `cdr` of the pattern are matched with a value.
+Othewise, the pattern is called a structure pattern, which can be matched if a `car` of the pattern and a `cdr` of the pattern are matched with a value.
 Here is an example:

     (match '(1 .
 2)